AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/cloud-storage/google-pubsub.md

 >[!TAB Scoped access]

-To create an account with restricted access only to a particular [!DNL PubSub] topic and subscription, select **[!UICONTROL Google PubSub Scoped authentication credentials]** and then provide your credentials, topic ID, and subscription ID.
+To create an account with restricted access only to a particular [!DNL PubSub] topic and subscription, select **[!UICONTROL Google PubSub Scoped authentication credentials]** and then provide your credentials, topic name, and/or subscription name.
 When finished, select **[!UICONTROL Connect to source]** and then allow some time for the new connection to establish.

 ![The new account interface for the Google PubSub source with scoped access selected.](../../../../images/tutorials/create/google-pubsub/scoped.png)

 >[!ENDTABS]

 >[!NOTE]
 >